Dapu-Li/Plasma-protein/README.md

 # Plasma-protein
-This repository contains all model code for our project.
+This repository contains code for our project.

 The manuscript of this project is "Demarcating the development of cirrhosis and its complications via plasma proteomic features in asymptomatic population".